cerha/pytis/install.md

     described below.

 The needed Python packages for desktop applications (using wxPython) are defined in file requirements.txt.

+In order to install `pymupdf` package, you need to install libmupdf-dev package.

 For web applications use the Wiking framework which defines its own requirements.txt.

-Because wxPython binary packages are not available through PyPI, you need to run pip install as
+Because wxPython binary packages are not available through PyPI, you need to run pip install as follows:
-follows:

 ```
 pip install -r requirements.txt -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/debian-9